bePublish/ghost-multilingual/README.md

 # Easy Multilingual Ghost Setup: 1-Click Deployment Guide for Railway

->1-click install Ghost multilingual on Railway
+Deploy a fully multilingual Ghost site on Railway in one click!
+Use the dual-instance method to ensure perfect SEO, UI translation, and member management for every language.

 ![ghost-multilingual](/assets/cover.png)